Rustixir/tokio_sky/README.md

         messages across workers, guaranteeing messages within the same partition are processed in order.
-For example, if you want to guarantee all events tied to a given user_id are processed in order and not concurrently, you can use Dispatcher with  'Partition mode' option.
+For example, if you want to guarantee all events tied to a given user_id are processed in order and not concurrently, you can use Dispatcher with  `Partition` mode option.
 See "Ordering and partitioning".

-  * **Data Collector** - when source (Producer) of your app is web server and need absorb data from client request can use 'Collector' as Producer, that asynchronous absorb data, then feeds to pipelines
+  * **Data Collector** - when source `Producer` of your app is web server and need absorb data from client request can use 'Collector' as `Producer`, that asynchronous absorb data, then feeds to pipelines

   * **Graceful shutdown** - first terminate Producers, wait until all processors job done,